Check out our 180-hour test of the best survival food for a short emergency.

 For a more extreme drop test, we pushed the container from a standard kitchen countertop height of three feet.
 We did this three times per container.

-Our pick: Reliance Rhino 5.5 Gallon Container
+Our choice: Reliance Rhino 5.5 Gallon Container

 Best container for most people: